-- 12. (1) To the extent that a religious organisation falls within Parts V or VI of this Ordinance, the religious organisation does not contravene those Parts only by applying in relation to membership of or registration with the organisation, or appointment to a board or committee of the organisation a requirement to be of a particular religion. - (2) In this section, "religious organisation" means any organisation with an ethos based on religion.
+12. (1) To the extent that a religious organisation falls within Parts V or VI of this Ordinance, the religious organisation does not contravene those Parts only by applying in relation to membership of or registration with the organisation, or appointment to a board or committee of the organisation, a requirement to be of a particular religion.